PhilCantrel/TBPM/readme.md

 **Project Creation**

-TBPM includes an in terminal project creation walkthrough.
+TBPM includes an in terminal project creation walk-through.
 This requests all the needed input to start a project, such as headings, tasks and task details.
 The user inputs the required information line by line and is asked if they want to include additional information when appropriate.
 For example, when a user has created a task with a Title, they are asked if they wish to include further information such as a description, due date, priority etc. The project could be as complex or simple as the user wants it to be.

 A project can include as many headers as desired.
 Headers can contain as many tasks as desired.